-Unlisted Funds issue you with units in a trust.
-They are not quoted on the Australian Stock exchange, or any exchange for that matter, and they cannot be traded on the ASX at any time.
+Unlisted funds issue you with units in a trust.
+They are not quoted on the Australian Securities Exchange (ASX), or any other exchange, and they cannot be traded on the ASX or any other exchange at any time.

-Open-ended means that investors can continually top up their investments at any time and the property Fund can continue to issue units to Investors.
-The Fund can then acquire new properties to diversify the portfolio.
+Open-ended means that investors can continually top up their investments at any time and the fund can continue to issue units to Investors.
+The fund can then acquire new properties to diversify the portfolio.

-It does not have a set term, which means it can continue to grow over a longer duration.
-Units typically should not fluctuate the same as a listed Real Estate Fund.
+An open-ended fund does not have a fixed term, which means it can continue to grow over a longer duration.

 Income paid monthly

-Growth – by investing in a varied portfolio of assets, this allows us to aim at achieving long term capital growth.
+Growth – by investing in a varied portfolio of assets, the Fund aims to achieve long term capital growth.

-Diversification – The strategy for the Fun is to build a diverse portfolio of assets across office, industrial, healthcare, social infrastructure, and retail property assets.
+Diversification – The strategy for the Fund is to build a diverse portfolio of assets across office, industrial, healthcare, social infrastructure, and retail property assets.

-Liquidity – Although property is normally a long-term investment, the greatest benefit of this type of Fund is the opportunity to withdraw part of your investment at select intervals (subject to liquidity as per the IM).
+Liquidity – Although property is normally a long-term investment, a benefit of the Fund is our intention to offer investors the opportunity to withdraw part of their investment at select intervals (subject to Fund liquidity and the terms as per the PDS).

-16 What are the risks of investing in an open-ended unlisted fund?
+15. What are the risks of investing in the Fund?

 Property Investment Risks can include: